sztrzask/maklipsa.github.io/_posts/2017-03-27-The-not-so-obvious-complexity-of-key-value-databases.md

 > This is one of the most fundamental data structure in modern computer science.
 If You don’t know it please at least read [this Wikipedia page](https://en.wikipedia.org/wiki/B-tree).
 It will be a time well spend.

-While this is an amazing structure it has to obey the rules of mathematics when it comes to the cost of search:
+While this is a remarkable structure it has to obey the rules of mathematics when it comes to the cost of search:

 `O(log(n/m))`